balapitchuka/software_configuration/python.md

 ### Pyenv

-Note: Linux based OS comes with default python installed based on type of os
-      - If you want to install other versions use pyenv to manage them all
+Note: Linux based OS comes with default python installed based on type/distribution of OS.
+If you want to install other versions use pyenv to manage them all

 Install and configure pyenv